tl2cents/AEAD-Nonce-Reuse-Attacks/README.md

 The ChaCha20-Poly1305 cipher is a widely used authenticated encryption algorithm.
 It is used in the popular TLS 1.3 protocol, mitigating the sidechannel attacks in the cipher suites based on the Advanced Encryption Standard (AES).

-The ChaCha20-Poly1305 AEAD cipher is a combination of the ChaCha20 stream cipher and the Poly1305 MAC algorithm.
-The nonce reuse attack destroys the integrity of the encrypted messages and allows the attacker to forge arbitrary messages.
-We focus on the Poly1305 MAC algorithm which is almost the same with the `GHASH` algorithm used in the AES-GCM cipher.
+The ChaCha20-Poly1305 AEAD cipher is a combination of the ChaCha20 stream cipher and the `Poly1305` MAC algorithm.
+The nonce reuse attack destroys the integrity of the encrypted messages and allows the attacker to forge arbitrary messages (known-plaintext case). `Poly1305` MAC algorithm is almost the same as the `GHASH` algorithm used in the AES-GCM cipher.

 ### Poly1305